Welcome back for another series review 🙂

 I’m not too sure why ‘Normal People’ has caused so much excitement here in the UK, but I know my opinions are not the norm so maybe it just caught me at a time when I wasn’t really feeling it!

-Have you tried this series?
+What do you think of my review of ‘Normal People’?
 What’s your opinion on Sally Rooney’s novels?
 Would you consider giving this book or series a go?

 Let me know all your thoughts in the comments below 🙂